 Birth Control and Health Insurance

 The refusal of so many health insurers to cover contraceptives for women is one of the oldest disparities in the health insurance industry.
 In what many women's rights advocates regard as an illogical inconsistency, more than half of prescriptions for the anti-impotence drug Viagra received health insurance coverage in 1998.
 A 2007 Mercer study of large employers revealed that only about 30% denied coverage for erectile dysfunction medications.
-By contrast, about half of all major health insurance plans do not provide routine contraceptive coverage for women.
+By contrast, about half of all major health policies do not provide routine contraceptive coverage for women.
 Though states have begun enacting legislation to rectify this inequality, affordable contraceptive backing remains out of reach for a large number of women with health insurance.

 Over half of the states in the U.S. have enacted legislation requiring insurers that provide prescription drug benefits to also offer some birth control support.
-In 1998, women's right proponents also won a major victory that required health insurance coverage for contraceptive drugs and devices for all federal employees.
+In 1998, women's right proponents also won a major victory that required coverage for contraceptive drugs and devices for all federal employees.
 Many liken health insurers' reluctance to provision contraceptives to their former hesitation to cover prenatal care.
 In fact, health insurers did not begin covering prenatal care until about 25 years ago.
-Here are some other interesting facts on insurance safeguards for pregnancy prevention:
+Here are some other interesting facts on safeguards for pregnancy prevention:

 - 49% of large group health plans do not routinely cover birth control